bumoritz/HippocampalDynamics/README.md

 # HippocampalDynamics

-This repository contains analysis code for my ongoing project about hippocampal dynamics for associating events across time.
+This repository contains analysis code for my main PhD project, which is about hippocampal dynamics for associating events across time.
 It's pretty much work-in-progress.
 A streamlined and annotated version of the code as well as the data will be made available upon publication of the paper.

 # Project overview